JuezFenix/docker-traefik/README.md

 - docker-compose-t2-synology.yml (Apps that I run on Synology NAS using Docker Compose)
 - Almost any app from the Traefik v2 docker-compose files listed above can be copy-pasted to the Synology Docker-Compose.
 I run a few on Synology and the rest on my Intel NUC Linux home server.

-### Traefik 1 (NOT ACTIVELY MAINTAINED)

-- docker-compose-t1.yml
-- docker-compose-t1-vpn.yml
-- docker-compose-t1-obsolete.yml (Apps that I do not use anymore)

-### Traefik 1 - Docker Swarm Mode (NOT ACTIVELY MAINTAINED)

-- docker-compose-t1-swarm.yml

 ## What apps are included in this stack?